Blightwidow/portfolio-next/src/data/posts/the-world-of-indestructible-ish-glassware.md

 ---
-title: The Fascinating World of Indestructible-ish Glassware
+title: The world of indestructible-ish glassware
 subtitle: Long lasting glassware already exists
 date: 10/07/2024
 ---
-# The Fascinating World of Indestructible-ish Glassware
+# The world of indestructible-ish glassware

 I've lost count of how many glasses I've broken over the years.
 From accidentally knocking them off the table to fumbling while washing dishes.
 Recently, this got me wondering: are there any truly durable glassware options out there?

 As it turns out, there's a fascinating history behind "unbreakable" glasses, and some modern options that might just save me from my clumsy ways, and reduce there impact on our planet.

-## The Superfest Story
+## The Superfest story

 Back in the 1980s, East Germany faced a glass shortage.
 Their solution?
 A product called Superfest.
 This wasn't your ordinary glassware – it was made using a special process that resulted in nearly indestructible drinking vessels.